coq/coq/dev/doc/INSTALL.make.md

 it is not necessary to do the installation step (6- above).
 You just have to tell it at configuration step (4- above) with the option -local :

-    ./configure -local <other options>
+    ./configure -profile devel <other options>

 Then compile the sources as described in step 5 above.
-The resulting binaries will reside in the subdirectory bin/.
+The resulting binaries will reside in the subdirectory `bin`, which is symlink to the `_build_vo/default/bin` directory.

-Unless you pass the -nodebug option to ./configure, the -g option of the OCaml compiler will be used during compilation to allow debugging.
-See the debugging file in dev/doc and the chapter 15 of the Coq Reference Manual for details about how to use the OCaml debugger with Coq.
+Unless you pass the `-nodebug` option to `./configure`, the `-g` option of the OCaml compiler will be used during compilation to allow debugging.
+See the debugging file in `dev/doc` and the chapter 15 of the Coq Reference Manual for details about how to use the OCaml debugger with Coq.

 The Available Commands.